 On June 19, 1862, endorsed by Lincoln, Congress passed an act banning slavery on all federal territory.
 Lincoln drafted the Emancipation Proclamation.
 In it, he stated that “as a fit and necessary military measure, on January 1, 1863, all persons held as slaves in the Confederate states will thenceforward, and forever, be free”.
 The Emancipation Proclamation, issued on September 22, 1862, and put into effect on January 1, 1863.

 As we know, President Lincoln was assassinated by John Wilkes Booth on Good Friday, April 14, 1865, while attending a play at Ford’s Theatre as the American Civil War was drawing to a close.
 The assassination occurred five days after the surrender of Robert E. Lee and the Confederate Army of Northern Virginia.
 Lincoln died at 7:22 a.m. on April 15.

 In surveys of U.S. scholars ranking presidents conducted since the 1940s, Lincoln is consistently ranked in the top three, often as number one.

-Pretty INTERESTING FIND to see that I have some connection to a US President – like I said coming from Canada this line is FULL of amazing discoveries.
-Only this ONE line goes back to the States, let alone all of the way back to the foundation – it’s also very exciting that in Canada I am also related to a Filles Du Row and Filled a Married – which is Canada’s equivalent of coming over on the Mayflower.
+Pretty INTERESTING FIND to see that I have some connection to a US President – as I’ve previously said coming from Canada this line is FULL of amazing discoveries.
+Only this ONE line goes back to the States, let alone all of the way back to the foundation – it’s also very exciting that in Canada I am also related to a Filles du Roi and Filles a Marrier – which is Canada’s equivalent of coming over on the Mayflower.

 Tune in for the next blog to see what else I discover …